mccr/IFCO-taas-live-coding-solution/README.md

 if there is a duplicate, the update is skipped, and it logs a warning to keep track of this, a potential improvement would be having a unique constraint in the DB and handling it as an error.

+for both of these edge cases, I would also take into account from a product perspective what is the preferred approach, for event driven systems sometimes it makes sense to record everything that happens, or we can decide to treat these cases as errors, so we can return early.

 ## Bonus points

 1. Using Hexagonal Architecture or any similar (Onion, Clean, etc.) ✅